underscoreio/essential-scala/src/pages/collections/working-with-seq.md

    }
    ~~~

 We these three pieces we can solve the problem.
 Looking at the type table we see we want a `fold`.
 Once again we must find the identity element.
 In this case the empty sequence is what we want.
+Why so?
+Think about what the answer should be if we try to find the unique elements of the empty sequence.

 Thus the solution is

 ~~~ scala
 def insert(seq: Seq[Int], elt: Int): Seq[Int] = {